 We live in times of change.
 Shifting powers between West and East, technological evolutions, emerging countries and changing economic landscapes, financial systems that are under severe pressure, new innovative companies that change market places.
 As I described in an earlier post these times demand from leaders to be able to deal with exponential change.
 Also interesting to read is John Kotter’s recent article in Forbes “Can you handle an exponential rate of change?” .
-As part of my work I am especially interested to observe how leaders nowadays behave, communicate, make decisions, inspire and motivate others under these circumstances.
+As part of my work I am especially interested in observing how leaders nowadays behave, communicate, make decisions, inspire and motivate others under these circumstances.
 A variety of successful and less successful behaviors can be witnessed.
 Several qualities distinguish the ‘great leaders’ from the ‘not so great leaders’, but there is one specific quality that is often overlooked or underestimated, and that is how great leaders deal with criticism.

 I was triggered to write this piece by a press conference I saw on TV the other day.
 The journalists were asking difficult questions and the more they were hoping to get clear answers the more they got excuses and finger pointing at others.
 The more the journalists pushed for real answers, the more emotional the ‘leader’ got.
 The whole setting was turning into an open battle instead of an enlightening discussion.
 It ended in a shameful retreat of the ‘leader’.
 Somehow he had not been able to control his ego and his emotions.
 He had turned this all into a big ‘Me, Myself and I’ show, believing he was right and they were wrong, convinced that ‘he did his best and could not help the consequences, but these vultures still dared to attack him’.
 It was a huge disaster.
 Personally for him: the press was merciless in their reporting on his leadership.
 And even worse: nobody had any clarity on causes or any prospect on solutions.
 His impact on improving the situation was absolutely zero.
 On the contrary, the situation deteriorated because of his behavior.